-As an employee, you may enroll yourself and your new Spouse (and any dependents) within 30 days of your marriage and a new child within 30 days of his or her birth, adoption, or placement for adoption.
-If you miss the 30-day deadline, the enrollment will not be processed.
-You will have to wait until the next annual enrollment period to enroll your dependent.
-In addition, if you are not enrolled in the Benefit Option as an employee, you also must enroll in the benefit option when you enroll any of these dependents.
-And, if your Spouse is not enrolled in the benefit option, you may enroll yourself and/or him or her in the benefit option when you enroll a child due to birth, adoption or placement for adoption.
+If you gain a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may enroll both yourself and any eligible dependents within 30 days of the marriage, birth, adoption, or placement for adoption.
+If you miss the 30-day deadline, the enrollment will not be processed, and you will have to wait until the next annual enrollment period to enroll your dependent.
+In addition, if you are not enrolled in the Medical Benefit Option as an employee, you also must enroll in the Medical Benefit Option when you enroll any of your dependents.
 Coverage will be effective on the date of the event.
 To request special enrollment or obtain more information, contact the Benefits Service Center (see "Contact Information" in the Reference Information section).